jelmerdemaat/vanilla-css-gallery/README.md

 Vanilla CSS Gallery
 ===================

 A lightweight, pure CSS photo gallery.
-By using the `:target` pseudo class images are selected and displayed in a larger view.
+By using the `:target` pseudo class the images are selected and displayed in the large view.
 The original `ul` list of images becomes the gallery navigation.

 ## How to use it
 Use the following CSS and HTML to create the gallery. *This doesn't include styling*: only functionality.
-The code is also present in SASS and CSS in this repo.
+The code is also present in /sass and /css in this repo.

 ### CSS
 ```css